PaNOSC-ViNYL/ase/doc/bugs.rst

 ----------

-* If you are unsure if it is a real bug, or a usage problem, it is probably best to report the problem on the CAMPOS `Mailing list`_.
+* If you are unsure if it is a real bug, or a usage problem, it is probably best to report the problem on the :ref:`ml`.
 Then we (or other users) can help you to find out if it is a bug.

   Another advantage of reporting bugs on the mailing list: often other users will tell you how to work around the bug (until it is solved).

-* If you think it is a bug, you can also report it directly on our Bugzilla `bug tracking system`_.
+* If you think it is a bug, you can also report it directly on our `bug tracking system`_.
 The advantage of reporting bugs here is that it is not forgotten (which may be a risk on the mailing list).